svisser/simeonvisser.com/pages/projects.md

 <img src="/images/palabra_1.png" alt="" />

-## egdieren.nl (2007 - )
+## egdieren.nl (2007 - 2013)

 [egdieren.nl](http://egdieren.nl/) is a website written from scratch in PHP.
-I've developed both the front-end and back-end using HTML, CSS and JavaScript (mostly [jQuery](http://jquery.com/)).
+I developed both the front-end and back-end using HTML, CSS and JavaScript (mostly [jQuery](http://jquery.com/)).
 The design of the website was provided.
+Maintenance of the site was handed over in 2013.

 <img src="/images/egd_1.png" alt="" />